Jeremie-Beucler/Rythm-of-thoughts/README.md

 ### Trajectories by Familiarity (GAMM)

+The participants also indicated whether they were familiar with the vCRT material.
+We can look at the trajectories by familiarity (familiar vs unfamiliar).

 ![GAM-predicted trajectories by participant familiarity with the test.](./Output/gam_trajectory_familiar_vs_unfamiliar_per_function.png)

 *Figure 15.
-GAMM-predicted trajectories by participant familiarity with the test material.
+GAMM-predicted trajectories by participant familiarity with the vCRT material.
 Shaded grey areas indicate significant differences (p < .05, FDR corrected).*